USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch10_HDDM-3D.md

 With the exception of the control file, CMAQ-DDM-3D requires the same input files as a normal CMAQ run.
 Additional input files may be required depending on the choice of calculated sensitivity parameters.
 The following table includes a list of all possible files specific to sensitivity calculations.

-Files Specific to DDM-3D Simulations
+Output Files Specific to DDM-3D Simulations

 |File|Type|Contains|Base model analog|
 |----|----|--------|-----------------|